tenox7/wfm/README.md

 It runs directly from `systemd`, `sysvinit`, `launchd`, `rc` or Docker.
 TLS/SSL is supported with automatic certificate generation by Lets Encrypt / Certbot.

-Much like Docker, Kubernetes, Hugo, etc. WFM is written in Go language.
 The binary is statically linked, fully self contained and has zero external dependencies.
 Icons are unicode emojis.
-CA Certs are embedded at built time.
 No need for Python, PHP, SQL, JavaScript, Node or any other bloat.
 WFM outputs validated HTML 4.01 without JavaScript.
 It works on both modern and legacy web browsers going back to Internet Explorer 1.x and Netscape 3.x.

 ## Directory tree